0duaht/mastermind-multiplayer/README.md

 ## Usage

 Once game starts, a random code is generated and you're asked to guess what the code is.

 Every code is a four/five/six digit word made up by the letters [r, g, b, y]/[r, g, b, y, o]/[r, g, b, y, o, v] depending on difficulty levels beginner/intermediate/advanced levels.

 You have twelve guesses per game.

 On every guess, you are presented with a message identifying the number of elements you got correctly, and in what positions.

-To view entry history, enter h or history at any time To view sequence generated, enter c or cheat at any time To quit the game at any point enter q or quit.
+To view entry history, enter h or history at any time.
+To view sequence generated, enter c or cheat at any time To quit the game at any point enter q or quit.

+On guessing successfully, you're presented with an analysis of your performance, along with statistics for top scores.

+##  Development

+After checking out the repo, run mastermind for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run bundle exec rake install.
+To release a new version, update the version number in the GemSpec file, and then run bundle exec rake release to create a git tag for the version, push git commits and tags, and push the .gem file to rubygems.org.

 ## Contributing